Syria opposition meeting in Riyadh sees no role for Assad in transition

 Syria’s civil war, now in its seventh year, has killed hundreds of thousands of people and created the world’s worst refugee crisis, driving more than 11 million people from their homes.

-Writing by Suleiman Al-Khalidi; Editing by Peter Graff, William Maclean
+Writing by Suleiman Al-Khalidi; Editing by Peter Graff, William Maclean, Susan Thomas